 9. Mahershala Ali is probably slumming here, but that's okay.
 He brings welcome gravitas.
 And he likely got a good paycheck.

-11. When it comes to concocting a reason to undertake yet another dangerous mission to an off-limits dinosaur island, the one the movie comes up with (gathering samples from three live dinosaurs) is pretty good.
+11. When it comes to concocting a reason to undertake yet another dangerous mission to an off-limits dinosaur island, the one the filmmakers come up with (gathering samples from three live dinosaurs) is pretty good.

-12. The D-Rex is a little much perhaps.
+12. The D-Rex is a bit much perhaps.

 13. Even after all of that, we're still skeptical of Xavier.